cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Make Video Screen Unlit

 With the `VideoScreen` object selected, click the `Shader` dropdown in the `Inspector` tab.
 Select the Unlit option.
 In the `Unlit` section, select `Texture`.
-Choosing this setting means that out `VideoScreen` object does not require a separate light source.
+This removes the need for a separate light source.
 Without this setting, the video will look extremely dim.

 ![select_unlit_shader](\images\barracuda-posenet-tutorial\select_unlit_shader.PNG)